-Economic development and the changing socio-economic pattern of the Mauritian society has led to an increasing demand for agricultural produce of good quality.
+The changing socio-economic pattern of Mauritius has led to an increasing demand for agricultural produce of good quality.
 Agricultural production is now increasingly being characterised by the use of modern technology.
-It is the Government policy for the future to adopt a technology-based approach to render the local agricultural sector more productive, service-oriented, sustainable and competitive whilst responding to the environmental and ethical standards demanded by society.
-Government is also striving to alleviate poverty and democratise economic opportunities for wealth creation so that prosperity reaches all households and all people, particularly the vulnerable ones.

-The further development of agriculture and its related industries is challenging and requires appropriate knowledge, skills and technology to keep pace with the latest international technological developments in that sector.
-This has led to the need for well-trained agricultural scientists who have the technical and practical skills in addition to in-depth knowledge of the science to meet these new challenges facing the Mauritian agriculture.
+It is the Government policy and vision for the future to adopt a technology-based approach to render the local agricultural sector more productive, service-oriented, sustainable and competitive whilst responding to the environmental and ethical standards demanded by society.
+This has led to the need for well-trained agricultural scientists who have the technical and practical skills in addition to in-depth knowledge of the science, as well as business management skills to meet these new challenges facing the Mauritian agriculture and to those interested in embarking on postgraduate studies.